Last updated on May 26th, 2020 -

 Take note that many items can be received duty-free if the goods meet the rules of origin under free trade agreements.

-How does this affect my eCommerce business?
+How does de minimis affect my eCommerce business?

 As merchants grow their international business, they need to understand the barriers an international shopper faces when purchasing from a foreign website.
 Many of these barriers involve rules and regulations that do not apply domestically.
 De minimis value is an excellent example of one of these foreign regulations.